by Collyn Rivers

 How low should I discharge?

 Deep cycle batteries are best seen as ‘less-shallow-cycle’ batteries.
 Their vendors sell you amp hours.
-You can use a few slowly for a long time, or a lot quicker for a much shorter time, but it is not linear.
+You can use a few slowly for a long time, or a lot more (and/or) quicker for a much shorter time, but that relationship is not linear.
 Using a lot quicker, so the battery is often deeply discharged, will cost more per amp hour.
 Usage is mainly a trade-off between convenience and your bank account.
 Unless keeping discharge to about 40% remaining, the cheaper so-called traction batteries (such as Trojan) last as long.

 At too low voltage, some appliances may be damaged.
 Water pumps rely on water flow for cooling.
 They may even stall and burn out if the voltage drops too low.
 Fan-cooled motors are particularly affected.
 This is because the amount of air shifted is proportional to the cube of the fan’s rotational speed – and that is related to voltage.
 Most fridges have a voltage sensing cut-out that disconnects the incoming power below 11.4 or so volts.
 This is usually claimed to protect the battery (which it does), but its main job is to protect that fridge motor from overheating.
 Apart from the above, running the battery way down is unlikely to harm other electrical equipment.